A guide with useful phrases and expressions in Cape Verdean Creole, the Cape Verde language

 When planning a trip to Cape Verde, it’s always good to have a few phrases in your back pocket that will help you navigate the islands with ease.

-This simple Cape Verdean creole phrase means “What is your name?” and is an excellent way to introduce yourself and strike up conversations with locals.
+This simple Cape Verdean Creole phrase means “What is your name?” and is an excellent way to introduce yourself and start conversations with locals.

 Learning a new language can be daunting, but it can also open up a world of possibilities and help you connect with the people and culture of the places you visit.